 Previously, she was a program director at the Local Initiatives Support Corporation (LISC), where she forged a groundbreaking public-private partnership to revitalize distressed neighborhoods throughout New York City.
 She has served as a senior program consultant to the Robert Wood Johnson Foundation, directing the Foundation’s After School Project, and has been a consultant to the Rockefeller Foundation, the Oak Foundation, and the Pew Charitable Trusts.

-She currently serves as an adviser to the Oak Foundation, is chairperson of the board of directors of the Center for Urban Community Services, and is a member of the boards of directors of the West Side Federation for Senior and Supportive Housing and Leading Edge: Alliance for Excellence in Jewish Leadership.
-She has previously served on the advisory board of the Brookings Institution Center for Urban and Metropolitan Policy, the editorial board of Housing Policy Debate, and on the boards of the National Mental Health Association, Goddard Riverside Community Center, and the Project for Psychiatric Outreach for the Homeless.
+She currently serves as an adviser to the Oak Foundation, serves on the JCRC Bridges-NY Advisory Council, is Vice-Chair of the board of directors of the Center for Urban Community Services, is a member of the INN Communications Strategy Advisory Board, and is a member of the board of directors of the Rebuild Local News Coalition, the A.M. and Ruth Z. Fleishman Foundation, and the Carolina Beacon.
+She had previously served on the Board of Leading Edge: Alliance for Excellence in Jewish Leadership, the advisory board of the Brookings Institution Center for Urban and Metropolitan Policy, and on the boards of the National Mental Health Association, Goddard Riverside Community Center, and the Project for Psychiatric Outreach for the Homeless.

-Azade Ardali joined the staff of the Charles H. Revson Foundation as chief administrative officer in April 2010.
-She is responsible for all operations, including finance and accounting, human resources, contracts and information technology, and administrative services.
+Meredith Korn joined the staff of the Charles H. Revson Foundation in July 2020 as the chief financial and administrative officer.
+She is responsible for all operations of the Foundation, including finance and accounting, human resources, information technology, contracts and administrative services.

 Karen Yu joined Revson as an accountant in 2005 and became controller in 2010.
 Her responsibilities include accounting operations, financial reporting, and human-resources administration.
 Karen is a certified public accountant with experience in audit, nonprofit, and SEC accounting.
 She holds a BS in accounting and international business from NYU’s Stern School of Business.